Best electric cars for 2021

 What is an electric car like to drive?

-The lack of pistons and noisy combustion means electric cars ghost along very quietly, and they tend to be very nippy indeed.
+The lack of pistons and noisy combustion means electric cars can ghost along very quietly at city speeds, and they tend to be very nippy indeed.
 The surprising turn of speed from a standstill can take the uninitiated by surprise, so make sure you take it slowly the first few times you drive one.